cloudposse/atmos/website/docs/cli/configuration.md

   base_path: "stacks/workflows"
 ```

-## Custom CLI Sub-commands
+## Custom CLI Commands

-You can extend the Atmos CLI and add as many subcommands as you want.
+You can extend the Atmos CLI and add as many custom commands as you want.
 This is a great way to increase DX by exposing a consistent CLI interface to
 developers.

-For example, one great way to use subcommands is to tie all the miscellaneous scripts into one consistent CLI interface.
-Then we can kiss those ugly,
+For example, one great way to use custom commands is to tie all the miscellaneous scripts into one consistent CLI interface.
-inconsistent arguments to bash scripts goodbye!
+Then we can kiss those ugly, inconsistent arguments to bash scripts goodbye!
 Just wire up the commands in atmos to call the script.
-Then developers can just run `atmos help` and
-discover all available commands.
+Then developers can just run `atmos help` and discover all available commands.

 Here are some examples to play around with to get started.